getndazn/lambda-serverless-template/README.md

 ## Project structure

-`build.sh`  : simple bash script that allows you to test and deploy your code easily, e.g. `./build.sh test` to run test, `./build.sh deploy dev` to deploy to `dev` environment, or `./build.sh all dev` to run test and then deploy to `dev` environment (if tests pass)

 `src/functions` : put all the handler modules there

 `examples`  : put all the captured invocation events as JSON there (for local debugging)